ywarezk/react-beginner-innovation/05-create-react-app/cra-tutorial/README.md

 - install [Material Design](https://material-ui.com/)
 - In the `Login.js` place material design button as the submit button: [Button](https://material-ui.com/components/buttons/)
 - In the `Login.js` place material design TextField as the email and password input: [TextField](https://material-ui.com/components/text-fields/)
+- use Paper to make the login and todo component stand out a bit: [Paper](https://material-ui.com/components/paper/)
-- In the `Header.js` use material  TopBar
+- In the `Header.js` use material  AppBar [AppBar](https://material-ui.com/components/app-bar/)
+- in the todo list place a grabage icon button [IconButton](https://material-ui.com/components/buttons/#sizes)
+- place the image in an avatar component: [Avatar](https://material-ui.com/components/avatars/#avatar)